 A company is a voluntary association incorporated under the law by two or more persons for any common purpose (usually a business).
 It is an artificial person created by law that separates it from its members.

 In this, Company members share a common undertaking and have limited liability.
 The company is not managed by all its members but they choose their representatives called Directors to manage the business.
-Likewise, Partnership, the continuity of the company is not affected by death, insanity, or insolvency of its members.
+Likewise, in Partnership, the continuity of the company is not affected by death, insanity, or insolvency of its members.

 Some examples of Company are: